tkdhss111/fortran-openblas-installer/README.md

 # fortran-openblas-installer

-Installer for gfortran static library of OpenBLAS with BLAS95 and LAPACK95 interfaces
+Installer for gfortran static/shared library of OpenBLAS with BLAS95 and LAPACK95 interfaces

 ## Install